-In a scarce job market, staffing agencies like those in homecare recruiting and healthcare recruiting have to shift their focus from just filtering out applicants to winning them.
-That's the job of a career page on a website- to engage prospects by helping them experience the culture and the unique value that the company offers.
+In a tight job market, staffing agencies like those in homecare recruiting and healthcare recruiting have to shift their focus from just filtering out applicants to winning them.
+That's the job of a career pages on websites- to engage prospects by helping them experience the culture and the unique value that the company offers.
 It has to reach beyond the mechanics of presenting the open positions and receiving applications.
 These pages fill a critical role in supporting company growth.
 There's lots to learn from those who are doing it well.
-Here are our picks for top career pages in homecare.
+Here are our picks for best career pages in homecare.

 We reviewed the top 30 websites that are receiving most of the 18,000 daily online searches nationwide for people that search including the words, "home care."
 We ignored company size because the internet is the great equalizer - job seekers can't tell how big a company is.
 Since the Story team reviews or builds homecare and staffing websites almost every day, we decided that instead of just picking our favorites, we would apply this "top 30 traffic rubric" to select from those that are actually getting the most visits from job seekers.

 In order words, when adequate traffic is coming in, the stakes go up for the career page.
 We didn't have visibility into how well their pages are converting all of those job seekers into interviews, but it's important that companies have good visibility that leads to better recruiting.

 On each of the websites we reviewed every career page based on the criteria identified below.
 It's our hope that you can learn from their success as you review and work to improve the candidate experience that your website provides.

 Nine ways that the best career pages on websites have to stand out:

 - Does the career page engage and inspire using ideals and visuals that elevate the role of caregiving?

 - Does the career page appeal to the unique personal drivers that bring people to consider a caregiving role?

 - Does the career page tell the jobseeker about the next important steps in the process?